 By convention, indexAction is the action being called if no specific action was requested.
 An action method name must be camelCased and always end with the suffix "Action".
 In the Action Request and other parts of the routing system, it is referred to simply by its action name, in this case index.

-If an action returns a string or an object which can be cast to a string, it will be set as the content of the response automatically.
+If an action returns a string or an object which can be cast to a string, a PHP resource stream like an opened file or a PSR7 stream, it will be set as the content of the response automatically: